-The founder of the Mount Vernon Ladies' Association (MVLA), Ann Pamela Cunningham was responsible for creating the organization responsible for the preservation and maintenance of the Mount Vernon estate, one of the earliest preservation and heritage organizations in the United States.
+The founder of the Mount Vernon Ladies Association (MVLA), Ann Pamela Cunningham created the organization responsible for saving and restoring Mount Vernon.
+In doing so, she established one of the earliest preservation and heritage organizations in the United States..
 Cunningham led the organization as Regent from its inception in 1853 until she stepped down in 1874.

 Among other activities during her adolescence, Cunningham was particularly fond of horseback riding.
-When she was sixteen, Ann was thrown from a horse.
-While the exact details of her injuries remain unknown, the accident caused chronic pain and rendered her bedridden for the majority of her life.
-To ease her pain, Ann received regular treatments from Dr. Hugh Hodge, a specialist in Philadelphia.
+When she was in her late teens, Cunningham was thrown from a horse.
+While the exact details of her injuries remain unknown, the accident caused chronic pain for the majority of her life.
+To ease her pain, Cunningham received regular treatments from Dr. Hugh Hodge, a specialist in Philadelphia.
 Her mother regularly accompanied her to the city and returned to South Carolina by boat.
 One such voyage in 1853 inspired Ann Pamela Cunningham to undertake the work of her life.

 Ann Pamela Cunningham, by James Reid Lambdin, c.
 1860.

 To return to South Carolina, Cunningham's mother boarded a steamer on the Potomac River.
 Awoken in the dead of night at the sound of the ship's bell, Mrs. Cunningham witnessed the state of Mount Vernon as the ship steamed by.
 What she saw inspired her to write her daughter, "I was painfully distressed at the ruin and desolation of the home of Washington and the thought passed through my mind: Why was it that the women of his country did not try to keep it in repair, if the men could not do it?
-It does seem such a blot on our country!"1 Upon receiving the letter, Cunningham echoed her mother's sentiments and took up the cause of restoring Mount Vernon.
+It does seem such a blot on our country!"1 Cunningham was inspired by her mother's sentiments and took up the cause of purchasing and restoring Mount Vernon.

 Both Congress and John Augustine Washington, Jr. initially scoffed at the idea early in Cunningham's fundraising stages—tensions that would eventually erupt in Civil War were already manifesting, and the country was in the midst of a financial panic.
 New hope arose when Charleston lawyer James Louis Petigru came to the Association's aid.
 Petigru drafted a new charter for the MVLA, which was passed by the Virginia Legislature.
 Cunningham and her constituents argued in favor of a second bill urging the state to acquire Mount Vernon (with the Association's funds), but the bill failed to pass in the Virginia Legislature.